raisch/mbta/README.md

 #### Other OSen

-Open browser of choice on `./out/index.html`
+Open `./out/index.html` using browser of choice.